Museums and castles in Cardiff

 - Phone: 0300 111 2333

 As with Cardiff Castle, the 3rd Marquess of Bute, John Crichton-Stewart, employed the Victorian architect William Burges to reconstruct Castell Coch (‘Red Castle’ in English).
 The castle, which is located within the great and vast Fforest Fawr woods on the outskirts of the Welsh village of Tongwynlais, is licensed for civil ceremonies interestingly enough!
-While entry is not free (£7.70 adults £4.60 NUS), a visit to the beautiful castle is a must while you are in Cardiff!
+While entry is not free (£7.70 adults £4.60 NUS), a visit to the beautiful castle is a must while you are in Cardiff.
+There is also an audio tour and a cracking gift shop!

 - Location: Cardiff CF15 7JS